IN THIS ARTICLE:

 Google Ads conversion rates require different optimization approaches than organic traffic.
 The average Google Ads conversion rate is 3.75% across industries, but top performers achieve 10%+ through strategic campaign structure and landing page alignment.

-Message match: Landing page headline mirrors ad copy exactly
+Message match: Landing page copy aligns with ad copy

 Advanced Tactic: